mika314/universe-and-everything-inside/README.md

 "Cats, cats, cats, cats.
 Okey, I'll read XOXO"

 Spaghetti finished cooking.
 Sabina put it on the plate and covered it with the sauce.

-Google Mini plays Taylor Swift.
+Google Mini plays Taylor Swift."

 "OK Google, stop"

 Music stopped.
 Sabina took the remote and started looking at what to watch on Netflix.

 She finished her spaghetti and fell asleep without noticing it.
 She woke up at 2 in the night, put the plate in the dishwasher, and went back to bed.

 ## Chapter 2

-Mew, mew!
+Meow, meow!
 Cats were yowling outside.
-Sabina closed the window trying to muffle the cats' yowling.
+Sabina closed the window, trying to muffle the cats' meowing.

 ## Chapter 3

 Sabina woke up slightly earlier than her alarm.
 The morning was cloudy.
 She had a physics class, math, and CAD workshop scheduled for today.

 She went to the kitchen and made her breakfast.
 The kitchen was enveloped in a golden hue, the remnants of the rising sun peeking through the gaps of the clouds.
 The aroma of freshly brewed coffee filled the room as Sabina toasted some bread and scrambled a couple of eggs.

 While eating her breakfast, she recalled the previous day's events.
 The mysterious old lady in the Porsche and the constant appearance of cats left her deep in thought.
 Was there any connection, or was it just a peculiar coincidence?

 Once she finished her meal, Sabina quickly prepared her backpack.
 Inside, she had her physics textbook, a math notebook, a set of pencils and pens, her CAD laptop, and its charger.

 Her phone buzzed on the counter.
 It was a text from John.

 "Morning, early bird!
 Did those cats keep you up again?"

 She chuckled, replying, "Seems like it.
 They're becoming a regular nocturnal orchestra.
 Anyway, see you at university?"

 "Absolutely.
 Coffee at 9?"

 "Sounds like a plan."

 Sabina left her apartment and walked to the car.
 The cool morning breeze ruffled her hair as she plugged in her earphones and began listening to a podcast about mysterious urban legends.

 Next to her parking spot, an older man sat feeding pigeons.
 Nearby, a tabby cat watched intently, its tail twitching occasionally.
 Sabina approached the cat, kneeling down and extending her hand.
 The cat cautiously came forward, sniffing her fingers before rubbing its face against her hand.
 "Why are there so many of you around lately?" she whispered to the cat, smiling.

 The journey to the university was uneventful, but her mind raced with theories about the sudden surge of cats in the city.
 Could there be an event or phenomenon causing this?

 At university, John greeted Sabina with two cups of coffee in his hands.
 They sat at their usual spot in the courtyard, under an old oak tree.

 "Have you ever wondered why there's been an increase in cat sightings recently?"
 Sabina began, taking a sip of her coffee.

 John laughed, "You and your theories.
 What's next?
 The cats are spies from another dimension?"

 Sabina smirked, "Well, not exactly.
 But I have this weird feeling there's more to it."

 "Okay, let me hear it," John said, leaning forward.

 "I think there might be a connection between the cats and the strange noises at night.
 Maybe they're attracted to something in the city?
 Maybe they're trying to tell us something?"
 Sabina suggested.

 John shook his head, "That's ridiculous.
 Cats don't talk.
 Besides, there are noises everywhere.
 It could be anything."

 "But what if it's not just any noise?
 What if it's a specific sound or frequency that the cats can hear?"
 Sabina persisted.

 John sighed, "You're really going to make me say it, aren't you?
 Fine.
 Let's go investigate.
 But if we don't find anything, you owe me a dinner.
 Deal?"

 Sabina grinned, "Deal."

 That night, they set out to explore the city.
 They walked for hours, listening intently for any unusual sounds or patterns.
 As midnight approached, Sabina felt a strange sense of anticipation.
 She couldn't shake off the feeling that something was about to happen.

+"John, do you hear that?" she whispered, her eyes fixed on a nearby

 1.2.1.2.1.1.1.1.1.1.2 San Francisco